 Again, there’s a lot of crossover here.
 The fact that humping is pleasurable is probably why it becomes a compulsion for many dogs.
 Also, play and social ordering are closely connected.
 For excessive humpers, pinpointing the exact reason for the behavior is less important than identifying the triggers.

 Dogs hump the darnedest things sometimes.
 A lot depends on what the purpose of the humping is.
 If it’s for sexual gratification, the dog might go after anything and everything that seems like the right height and shape.
-If it’s for dominance, the target will be another dog (or possibly a person).
-If the dog is nervous or compulsive, he might hump a favorite toy, blanket, or other object that brings comfort.
+If the motivation was dominance, the target will be another dog (or possibly a person).
+Nervousness or compulsive behavior might have him humping a favorite toy, blanket, or other object that brings comfort.

 Why do female dogs hump?